-Your wedding reception setup is one of the most important things involved with planning your special day.
+Your wedding reception setup is one of the most important things involved in planning your special day.
 It can add to the flow and the tone of your reception, so making sure everything fits seamlessly together should be a top priority.
 Be sure to keep these planning tips in mind so that you and your guests will be able to easily enjoy every aspect of your wedding reception, from the music to dancing and more.

-Aside from the bride and groom’s table, the stage is the focal point in the reception area, regardless of whether it’s built in or added.
+Aside from the bride and groom’s table, the stage is the focal point in the reception area, regardless of whether it’s built-in or added.
 Guests should be able to see and hear the band and DJs from every seat and spot in the room so they can enjoy the music.
 Keep in mind that the stage location should still allow for easy movement.

 - Remember that both the size and location of the stage will impact the rest of the wedding reception setup